thomas-maye/OriAndNori/README.md

-# Ori-Nori
+# Ori&Nori 🐶 ✚ 🐱 🟰 ❤️

-## Introduction
+## Introduction 📖

-This is portfolio project for Holberton School.
+This is our portfolio project Ori&Nori for Holberton School.

-## Usage for development
+## Usage for development 🛠️

-### How to run commands in node container
+### How to run commands in node container 🐳

 ```bash
 docker compose run --rm node <command>